RealOrangeOne/django-tasks/README.md

 ### Settings

-The first step is to configure a backend.
+The first step is to add `django_tasks` to your `INSTALLED_APPS`.

+Secondly, you'll need to configure a backend.
 This connects the tasks to whatever is going to execute them.

 If omitted, the following configuration is used: